Is Angelina Jolie’s Health Compromised? Actress Looking Super Thin Due To New ‘Health Issues,’ Report Says

 Is Angelina Jolie’s health compromised after her divorce with Brad Pitt?
-It seemed like it as she talks about her current situation after splitting with her husband for two years.
+It seems like it as she talks about her current situation after splitting with her husband of two years.

-Angelina and Brad’s divorce has been the talk of town after the A-list couple decided to call it quits in 2016.
+Angelina and Brad’s divorce has been the talk of the town after the A-list couple decided to call it quits in 2016.
 Ever since news of their split emerged, the two had been preyed upon by gossipers and the media alike.

-Brad and Angelina has since broken their silence to reputable news agencies and shared what they believed went wrong with their relationship and, ultimately, ended marriage.
+Brad and Angelina have since broken their silence to reputable news agencies and shared what they believed went wrong with their relationship, and ultimately, ended the marriage.

-Now, it seemed like the First They Killed My Father filmmaker is opening up once again to admit how difficult it is for her to raise her six kids with Pitt as she confesses about not enjoying being single and alluding to issues that some thought had compromised Angelina Jolie’s health, via in an interview with the Sunday Telegraph.
+Now, it seems like the First They Killed My Father filmmaker is opening up once again to admit how difficult it is for her to raise her six kids with Pitt as she confesses about not enjoying being single and alluding to issues that some thought had compromised Angelina Jolie’s health, via an interview with the Sunday Telegraph.

 “Emotionally it’s been a very difficult year.
 And I have some other health issues.
 So my health is something I have to monitor,” the 42-year-old actress told the outlet.

-Admitting that she hasn’t done interviews for a while, she decided to talk to the media head on over the long weekend in order to promote her new film, which is set to premiere in Netflix this September.
+Admitting that she hasn’t done interviews for a while, she decided to talk to the media head on over the long weekend in order to promote her new film, which is set to premiere on Netflix this September.

 Angelina Jolie on her new Netflix film 'First They Killed My Father': "I made it for Cambodia"https://t.co/RhFZz5AbQ5 pic.twitter.com/yayA1zuPi3